Surgical Critical Care Tracks

 For more information, please contact our Trauma, Burn and Critical Care Education staff.

-This is a one-year fully accredited ACGME fellowship with an emphasis on burn critical care surgery.
-There are two available positions in this track, which combines clinical burn training and Surgical Critical Care training.
-Graduating fellows in this track will be eligible for the Surgical Critical Care certificate examination offered by the American Board of Surgery.
+There are two available positions in this track.
+This track combines clinical burn training and Surgical Critical Care training.
+Graduating fellows in this track will be eligible for Surgical Critical Care certification by the American Board of Surgery.
 Located at Harborview Medical Center, the Burn-Surgical Critical Care fellows participate in a wide range of experiences in the acute and long-term care of burn patients.
 This includes overseeing the management of acutely burned patients, as well as planning the surgical strategy for these patients.
 Fellows participate in the surgical management and lead the burn team in both critical and floor care.
 In addition, there is a wealth of experience in our scar management and burn reconstruction program, as well as an invaluable clinic/outpatient experience.
 Burn-Surgical Critical Care fellows conduct weekly clinics under the supervision of an attending burn physician.
 This experience provides exposure to new consultations, recently discharged, and established patients, as well as management of remote patients via telehealth.
 While primarily designed as a clinical burn fellowship, Burn-Surgical Critical Care fellows will also rotate through the Trauma/Surgical ICU, the Pediatric ICU, the Medical ICU, as well as completing a rotation in ECMO and a rotation in Anesthesia to gain a broad critical care experience.
-Burn-Surgical Critical Care fellows are mentored by four burn attending surgeons with board certification in General Surgery with added qualifications in critical care as well as the remaining faculty within the Division of Trauma, Burn and Critical Care Surgery.
-There is ample opportunity for performing clinical research with several large clinical trials being conducted at Harborview at any given time.
+Burn-Surgical Critical Care fellows are mentored by our burn surgeons with board certification in General Surgery with added qualifications in critical care, as well as the remaining faculty within the Division of Trauma, Burn and Critical Care Surgery.

 Applications are accepted, in the year prior to the start of the fellowship year, through the Surgical Critical Care and Acute Care Surgery Fellowship Application Service (SAFAS).
-Applicants can apply for either the Trauma-Surgical Critical Care Fellowship or the Burn-Surgical Critical Care Fellowship but not both.
-Completed applications are reviewed and interviews are conducted in the spring of the year prior to the start of the fellowship year.
+Completed applications are reviewed and interviews are conducted on a rolling basis between January and June of the year prior to the start of the fellowship year.
 The Burn-Surgical Critical Care Track does NOT participate in the NRMP match program.
-Positions are offered on a rolling basis in this track.
+Positions are offered on a rolling basis as noted above in this track.

 Applying to the Burn-Surgical Critical Care Track